aragon/aragon-apps/README.md

 ```
 npm install
-npm run bootstrap
 ```

 This installs global package dependencies and also bootstraps lerna packages.

 Running tests on all apps can be done running `npm run test` at the root directory.
 Running tests of an individual app can be done by running `npm run test` inside the app directory.

 By default tests are run in a in-memory instance of testrpc.